AdamJ-Dev/treeify/README.md

 # Treeify

-Treeify is an incy-wincy JS library AdamJ-Dev created to determine the render order of comments on his blog.
+Treeify is an incy-wincy JS library (with TS support) AdamJ-Dev created to determine the render order of comments on his blog.
 He thought: this logic is not *particularly* the blog's concern: I'll just put it in it's own library.

 ### Installation: